Fit as a Mama Bear

 The plus side of this hemp milk is that you only need three ingredients!

-Hemp Hearts: if you’re going to be making milk, make sure to get quality hemp hearts as this is the bulk of the recipe.
+• Hemp Hearts: If you’re going to be making milk, make sure to get quality hemp hearts, as this is the bulk of the recipe.
 Hemp seeds are rich in healthy fats and even contain a good amount of protein per serving.

-Shredded coconut: this is the “secret ingredient” for the recipe.
-Not only does coconut add flavor (your call if you want to use sweetened or unsweetened) but the coconut is what helps make this non-dairy milk thick and creamy.
+• Shredded coconut: This is the “secret ingredient” for the recipe.
+Not only does coconut add flavor (your call if you want to use sweetened or unsweetened), but the coconut is what helps make this non-dairy milk thick and creamy.

-Water: you’ll want to use filtered water to make your milk and give it the best flavor possible.
+• Water: You’ll want to use filtered water to make your milk and give it the best flavor possible.

 There are two main ways that people make homemade, non-dairy milk.

 The first is to use a nut sack.
-This involves blending the ingredients in a how-powered blender and then manually kneading the bag to separate the pulp from the milk.
+This involves blending the ingredients in a high-powered blender and then manually kneading the bag to separate the pulp from the milk.
+While this system definitely works, it’s very time-consuming and messy.

+The second way is to use a machine.
+I recently purchased an Almond Cow machine, which is what is used in this recipe.
 Having a machine do the work makes making hemp milk a home easy-peasy.
-There’s less mess, it takes less time and all-around it’s more simple.
+There’s less mess, it takes less time and all-around it’s simpler.

 Glass jug with homemade non-dairy milk surrounded by another jug of water, hemo hearts and coconut in measuring cups